2012 Russian regional elections

 Regional elections were held in 2012 in eleven federal subjects of Russia, first on 4 March, and then on 14 October.
 These were the first elections where governors were elected since 2005.

 Gubernatorial elections

 Gubernatorial elections in Amur, Belgorod, Bryansk, Novgorod and Ryazan were held on 14 October.
 In all five regions, United Russia won with at least 64% of the vote.

+Legislative elections

+Elections for regional parliaments were held on 14 October in 6 federal subjects of Russia.
+Parties clearing the electoral threshold (varying from 5% to 7% in each region) are highlighted.